Indonesia 2018 earthquake and tsunami explained

 How did aid get through to those most in need?

-CAFOD has joined forces with the Disasters Emergency Committee to allow our Caritas colleagues to scale up their emergency response in Indonesia.
+CAFOD joined forces with the Disasters Emergency Committee to allow our Caritas colleagues to scale up their emergency response in Indonesia.
 So far, the DEC Indonesia tsunami appeal has raised over £23 million from UK donations to help families across the affected region.

 Thanks to the funds raised, we have been able to reach some of the most vulnerable families traumatised by disaster and in urgent need.